byui-cit/learning-modules/modules/js/apis/ponder1.md

 2. Get that element with Javascript
 3. Change the url that we are using to make the request to `activities/parks?q=climbing`.
 Check out the data that was returned to make sure you understand what is available.
 Note that the results we need are in a property called `data` which is an array of objects.
 Then inside of that we have a property called `parks` which is also an array of objects.
 This is the array we will need to loop over to output the results.
 4. Create two functions: `async function renderClimbingList() {}` and `function listTemplate(item) {}`
 5. Write the template function first.
-We should include the Name of the park, the state is is in, and make the name a link which links to the official URL for the park
+We should include the Name of the park, the state it is in, and make the name a link which links to the official URL for the park
 6. In the `renderClimbingList` function we need to use the `getJson` function provided earlier to get the data we need.
 Then `map` over the list of parks using the template function.
 Then output the resulting HTML to the list created in step 1
 7. Call the `renderClimbingList` function at the end of the script.